Three males drinking beers at window on balcony of pub

 Advertising

-Mundaring Weir Hotel
+5. Mundaring Weir Hotel

 Give me a pub among the gum trees, and not a lot of plum trees… instead, a few resident bandicoots that hobble across the creaky floorboards.
 That’s the Mundaring Weir Hotel experience and we’ll take its timeworn charm any day of the week.
 The Perth Hills’ alehouse was constructed in 1898 to serve the workers of the nearby Mundaring Weir, and much of its old hat character remains.
 The hotel displays a collection of antiquated treasures, newspaper cutouts from a bygone era, marvellous stained glass windows, quaint log fireplaces and a grand ballroom that lowkey might lodge a ghost or two.
-An open-air amphitheatre can be enjoyed out-back, which in recent times has hosted acts with the likes of Kacey Chambers and numerous fair dinkum bush bands, too.
+An open-air amphitheatre can be enjoyed out back, which in recent times has hosted acts with the likes of Kacey Chambers and numerous fair dinkum bush bands, too.
 No-frills pub classics, along with local and Irish brews, are served every day of the week.
 Scoffing them down atop the terrace or in the garden is more than welcome, as you gaze at the lush State Forest surrounds.

-The Claremont Hotel
+6. The Claremont Hotel

 Commonly known as ‘The Mont’, this western suburbs hotel has been standing for 120-odd years, making it one of the oldest in Perth.
-With age, comes some serious aches and pains, but fear not, 2023 saw a full-bore restoration of The Claremont.
+With age comes some serious aches and pains, but fear not, 2023 saw a full-bore restoration of The Claremont.
 The stogie carpets and cramped rooms are no more, and in their place, a contemporary fit-out with nods to the heritage fixtures that exude a touch of ritz.
 The 1,600-person venue covers some mammoth ground and includes three bars, a rooftop terrace, indoor and outdoor bistro areas, function rooms, a kids’ play space, plus a sports bar and lounge area – but who’s counting, right?
-Local produce is at the forefront of The Claremont’s menus feature classic pub grub across the entire venue, along with a dining room menu that sees more grande plates.
-Take for example, the Bush Chook Roll of roast chicken, stuffing and gravy with fries, or the pan-fried barramundi with ratatouille, persimmon salsa and fried kale.
+Local produce is at the forefront of The Claremont’s menus, featuring classic pub grub across the entire venue, along with a dining room menu that sees more grand plates.
+Take, for example, the Bush Chook Roll of roast chicken, stuffing and gravy with fries, or the pan-fried barramundi with ratatouille, persimmon salsa and fried kale.
 Wash it all down with a glass of Margaret River red, a tap beer, or a signature cocktail.

 Advertising